NeutroGe/android_device_lenovo_TB320FC/README.md

 ## Device specifications

-The Y700 2023/Gen2 (codenamed "taro") is an upper midrange gaming tablet from Lenovo.
+The Lenovo Y700 2023/Gen2 (codenamed "taro") is an upper midrange gaming tablet from Lenovo.

 It was announced and released in July 2023.